trapcodeio/brave-cache/readme.md

 console.log(cache.provider.client.get("direct")) // => direct
 ```

+## Why Brave Cache
+BraveCache provides extra **rare** functions for managing multiple caches.
+By **rare** we mean functions not included
+in the majority of cache packages out there but required in modern day applications.

 ## Creating a Custom Provider
 Basically all nodejs `cache` modules have similar api, so creating a custom provider is easy.